Iran executes French-based dissident journalist captured last year

-(Reuters) -Iranian dissident journalist Ruhollah Zam, who was convicted of fomenting violence during anti-government protests in 2017, was executed on Saturday, Iran’s state television reported.
+France reacted with anger to the hanging of the Paris-based journalist, which it called “barbaric and unacceptable” and said ran counter to Iran’s international obligations.

-Iran said on Tuesday its Supreme Court had upheld the death sentence of Zam, who was captured in 2019 after years of living in exile in France.
-His Amadnews feed had more than one million followers.
+Iran said on Tuesday its Supreme Court had upheld the death sentence against Zam, who was captured in 2019 after years of living in exile in France.
+His Amadnews feed had more than 1 million followers.

 State TV said Zam, “director of the counter-revolutionary Amadnews network, was hanged this morning”.